 Besky received her PhD in anthropology from the University of Wisconsin-Madison.
 Before coming to Brown, from 2012 to 2015, she was a postdoctoral fellow in the Society of Fellows at the University of Michigan.

-My current book project, Market Qualities: Indian Tea and the Composition of Value, examines how quality became a discrete category of knowledge and value from the final decades of British rule in India to the early years of Indian independence.
+Besky’s most recent book, Tasting Qualities: The Past and Future of Tea (University of California Press, 2020), examines how quality became a discrete category of knowledge and value from the final decades of British rule in India to the early years of Indian independence.
 It explores how a tension between taste and the market came to be embodied in the experts who evaluate tea's flavor; the buyers who purchase tea at auction in India; the blenders who create flavors tailored to specific markets; the scientists who study and manipulate tea’s chemical contents; and, finally, mass-market black tea itself.
 Working across archives and first-hand ethnography, I argue that quality is assembled in a sometimes collaborative, sometimes contentious engagement between aesthetic and scientific experts.
 The book situates contemporary efforts to make “quality tea” within India’s broader effort to secure its place as a global economic leader, showing how, together, the materiality of plants and aesthetic and technoscientific practices mediate—and perhaps impede—economic and political reform.

 2018.
 “Introduction: The Naturalization of Work.” (co-authored with Alex Blanchette) In “The Naturalization of Work,” edited by Besky and Blanchette.
 Theorizing the Contemporary, Cultural Anthropology website.